MISP/misp-book/galaxy/README.md

 * Once your files are ready, ALWAYS submit them in a json validator such as: https://jsonformatter.curiousconcept.com/

-Do it before putting them into your instance, it will save your sanity.
+Do it before putting them into your instance, your sanity is at stake.

 * Copy/paste your files in both folders (/galaxies and /clusters)